How to use a combination square set

 - Made in the USA.

 This product is a comparative newcomer to the market.
-It was conceived by the designer in 1986 when he was building his house and installing some kitchen cabinets.
+Conceived by the designer in 1986.
+When he built his house and installing some kitchen cabinets.

 He didn’t want to nail them so came up with the idea of this product to fit the face frames so he could attach them without the fixings wouldn’t show.